 If you’re using a referral program software like ReferralCandy, the platform automatically updates industry benchmarks and tells you if your program is up to scratch:

-Not using software and you’re building a referral program yourself?
-Then you’ll need to work out what benchmarks you need to be hitting.
+Not using software and building a referral program yourself?
+Then, you’ll need to work out what benchmarks you need to hit.

 Once you set up the framework of your referral marketing program and what you’re willing to offer, all you need to do to make it successful is what you’re already doing: producing the right product and giving your customers exceptional service and support.